November 7th - Pomona, California -

 "I'm ready for my party!"

-to.
-We played two games each and called it a night.
-The ending scores?
-Chris = 125 Darren = 120 Suzy = 106 Frank = 105 Stacey = 98 Maria = 43, but she
+will never know.
+Insofar as the score on our side, it ended up Chris =125 Darren = 120 Suzy = 106 Frank = 105 Stacey = 98 and Maria = 43, but at least

 Our very last Budweiser inventory!!!